 What is Google Maps Marketing?

-Google Maps marketing is the process of optimizing your business's presence on Google Maps to appear in local search results, attract foot traffic, and generate calls from nearby customers.
+Google Maps marketing is the process of optimizing your business's presence on Google Maps to appear in local search results, attract foot traffic, and.

 What is Google Maps Marketing?